qutech/QuMADA/docs/tutorials.rst

 First steps: Example Measurements
 ---------------------------------

-QuMada is a QCoDeS based measurement framework that helps you performing measurements easily and furthermore supports the QTools metadata-database (not public) for easy metadata storage.
+QuMada is a QCoDeS based measurement framework that helps you to perform measurements easily and furthermore supports the QTools metadata-database (not public) for easy metadata storage.
 Note that it is not required to use the metadata-db at all to use most of the QuMada features.
 Before you start with this basic tutorial make sure to get familiar with QCoDeS, we recommend to work through the 15-Minute-To-QCoDeS tutorial to learn about setting up a database for the measurement data, Experiment containers, the measurement context manager and the station object.
 In this tutorial we assume that you already set up a QCoDeS database and created an experiment.

 This tutorial will show you how to setup basic measurements in QuMada.
 It roughly follows the example_main_1.py in src/examples.
 It contains a couple of blocks for the steps you have to do in order to set up the measurement and run it.
-This tutorial does focus on running measurements based on measurement scripts and a parameter dictionary.
+This tutorial focuses on running measurements based on measurement scripts and a parameter dictionary.
 Whereas this is not the most comfortable way to use QuMada it helps to understand the underlying mechanics.
-Make sure to go through :ref:`DeviceObject` to make the best use of QuMada.
+Make sure to go through the :ref:`DeviceObject` documentation to make the best use of QuMada.

 We start by setting up the usual imports (including some QCoDeS imports for handling the measurement data and the instruments.
 This example runs with Dummy Instruments.